McIntosh County, Georgia⁞155± ACRES

 - 40' Floating Dock Plus 25' X 25' Stationary Dock with Table, Swing and Sink Area for Sunset Entertaining

 Eagle Island earned its name due to the abundance of majestic Eagles in the area.
-It is a true nature lovers paradise with wildlife of all types.
-You can enjoy your morning coffee on the front porch listening to a beautiful symphony of nature as the songbirds all greet the island.
+It is a true nature lovers' paradise with wildlife of all types.
+You can enjoy your morning coffee on the front porch listening to a beautiful symphony of nature as songbirds greet the island.
 It’s the perfect spot to watch the sun rise over the water and start your day.
-The tranquility and natural beauty of the island and its surroundings is priceless and a breath of fresh air in this busy world we live in.
+The tranquility and natural beauty of the island and its surroundings is priceless, and a welcome break from the busy world in which we live.

 Located only 25 miles from the prestigious shorelines of Sea Island, Georgia ... the third wealthiest pocket in the United States awaits a private island getaway that will make you the envy of even the wealthiest Golden Isles residents!

-Eagle Island is a 155+/- Acre Private Island that is turnkey ready for you and your family to begin making amazing Island memories together boating, fishing, kayaking, hunting, shooting sporting clays, exploring the shoreline, bird watching and learning about the rich Native American historical culture of Coastal Georgia.
+Eagle Island is a 10+/- Acre Private Island with 145+/- Acres of Marshlands and is turnkey ready for you and your family to begin making amazing memories together boating, inshore and offshore fishing, kayaking, hunting, shooting sporting clays, exploring the shoreline, bird watching and learning about the rich Native American historical culture of Coastal Georgia.
 It's your chance to capture the experience of outdoor living in one of the most pristine and preserved saltwater estuaries in the world.

 The current land steward has spared no detail in laying the proper groundwork for Eagle Island resulting in a tropical oasis retreat with zero deferred maintenance.

-The Existing 3,343+/- Square Foot Main Lodge has Antique Cyprus Floors, Cyprus Walls and Ceilings and the Front Doors are Circa 1942 taken from a house in Sea Island.
-There are 3 bedrooms and 2 full baths with a game room/ping pong table and sleeping quarters on the ground level as well.
+The Existing Fully Furnished 3,343+/- Square Foot Main Lodge has Antique Cypress Floors with Cypress Walls and Ceilings.
+The Front Doors are Circa 1942, reclaimed from a house on Sea Island.
+There are 3 bedrooms and 2 full baths with a lower level that sleeps 8 comfortably with a large laundry room, full bath, owners closet, TV and Ping Pong Table for entertainment.
+This spacious room can easily be turned into a master suite if desired.
 The 1500 square foot screened-in wrap around porch affords breath taking water and island views from every angle.
-The perfect setting to relax in the hot tub after a long day on the boat fishing, chill in the hammock while reading your favorite book or take a siesta in the comfy 8 foot Island Bed Swing.
+This is the perfect setting to relax in the hot tub after a long day on the boat fishing, lie in the hammock while reading your favorite book or take a siesta in the comfy 8-foot Island Bed Swing.

 A gorgeous brick fireplace sits in front of the hot tub and makes for the perfect romantic setting to unwind and enjoy a glass of wine with that special someone.
-The kitchen is located on the main floor and is a fully equipped chef's kitchen accompanied by a fully equipped outdoor kitchen on the ground level complete with commercial ice machine, commercial steamer and large pots and burners to enjoy low country boils and oyster roast family style.
+The kitchen is located on the main floor and is a fully equipped chef's kitchen accompanied by a fully equipped outdoor kitchen on the ground level complete with commercial ice machine, commercial steamer, charcoal grill/wood fired smoker to enjoy low country boils and oyster roast family style.
 The lodge has Direct TV and wireless internet if you desire to stay connected to the outside world.

-The yard is meticulously landscaped to truly reflect a tropical island oasis and has a Hunter Irrigation System which makes keeping it gorgeous almost effortless.
-There is a manicured walk made from reclaimed brick from a chimney in Union Island and reclaimed flagstone and brick from a cottage in Sea Island that leads to a 40' floating dock plus a 25' X 25' stationary dock complete with a swing, table and sink for enjoying the magnificent sunsets each evening.
-After a long day on the water ... enjoy the Five-Moon Double Headed Heated Outdoor Private Shower complete with a Teak Bench to clean up for dinner.
-There is a large storage shed out back with a second set of washing machines and dryer to accommodate large groups with ease.
+The yard is meticulously landscaped to reflect a tropical island oasis and has a Hunter Irrigation System which makes keeping it gorgeous almost effortless.
+There are four brick landings made from reclaimed brick from a chimney on Union Island and reclaimed flagstone and brick from a cottage on Sea Island.
+A crushed shell walkway leads to a 40' floating dock plus a 25' X 25' stationary dock complete with a swing, dining table and sink for enjoying the magnificent sunsets each evening.
+After a long day on the water ... enjoy the Five-Moon double headed heated outdoor private shower complete with a teak bench to enjoy year round.
+There is a large storage building with an additional washer and dryer to accommodate large groups with ease.
 Eagle Island sleeps 12 people comfortably and it is the perfect spot to make family memories one will not soon forget.

-For those that enjoy a little competition ... the ground level is set up for a great game of ping pong, corn hole and various yard games.
-A dedicated horse shoe pit overlooks the tranquil stocked fish pond and fire pit area .... great for hotdog and marshmallow roasting parties and sharing family time together.
+For those that enjoy a little competition ... the outside grounds are set up for skeet shooting, corn hole and various yard games.
+A dedicated horse shoe pit overlooks the tranquil pond and fire pit area for sharing family time together.

-If water sports suit your fancy, you can kayak just one mile to Escape Island and camp out for the evening while you catch fish on the banks of the peaceful Darien River.
-Escape Island is a glorified camp site complete with hammock, wooded platform with a tent, a brick firepit and a camp kitchen perfect for preparing your catch of the day!
+If water sports suit your fancy, you can kayak or boat just one mile to Escape Island and camp out for the evening while you catch fish on the banks of the peaceful Darien River.
+Escape Island is a glorified camp site complete with hammock, wooded platform with a tent, brick fire-pit and a camp kitchen perfect for preparing your catch of the day!

-Paula grew up in the area and knows the tides and waterways to navigate anywhere you want to go with ease.
-She would be a great resource to the next land steward to help get familiar with the area and make the transition a smooth one.
-She is the perfect person to have on board to make every visit care free and enjoyable.
+Paula grew up in the area and knows the tides and waterways to navigate the local rivers and estuaries.
+She would be a great resource to the next land steward to help get familiar with the area and make the transition effortless.
+Paula is the perfect person to have on board to make every visit care free and enjoyable.

-If Eagle Island is being considered as an investment opportunity, she is the perfect on-site manager for this property.
-Paula has 15 years' experience in this arena and is a great asset.
+Paula is the perfect on-site manager for this property.
+Paula has 15 years' experience as caretaker and is a great asset for the new owner

 Native American History